michel1991/ocp-java-11/advancedDesign/md/SPECIFIER.md

 Options C, D, and E are incorrect because methods marked static, private, or final cannot be overridden; therefore, they cannot be marked abstract.

+##### Which of the following modifiers can both be applied to a method?
+(Choose three.)
+* A. private and final
+* B. abstract and final
+* C. static and private
+* D. private and abstract
+* E. abstract and static
+* F. static and protected

+An abstract method is one that will be implemented by a subclass.
+For this reason, it cannot be combined with final or private, as both prevent a method from being overridden, making options B and D incorrect.
+An abstract method can also not be marked static, since static members belong to the class level, not an instance, making option E incorrect.
+Options A, C, and F are the correct answers.
+Note that marking a private method final has no practical implication, although it is allowed.